Nano-Core/Nano.Azure/Nano.Azure.PostgreSql/README.md

 short-lived tokens instead of shared secrets.
 Native auth stays enabled only because the self-hosted Grafana Helm chart has no Entra support for its own database connection, so it uses a dedicated, least-privilege role instead.

+> 💡 The `--password-auth` flag can be switched to `Disabled` via the `az postgres flexible-server update` command if no username/password integrations are needed for this server.

 > ⚠️ Executing the script requires Groups Administrator, and either Privileged Role Administrator or Global Administrator, in Microsoft Entra ID.

 A dedicated user-assigned managed identity is created and attached to the PostgreSQL Flexible Server.
 The server uses this identity to query Microsoft Graph and validate Entra ID logins (users, groups,